Prince Edward Islands: History

 The sealing era lasted from 1799 to 1913.
-During that period visits by 103 vessels are recorded, seven of which ended in shipwreck.
+During that period, visits by 103 vessels are recorded, seven of which ended in shipwreck.
 Sealing relics include iron trypots, the ruins of huts and inscriptions.
 The occasional modern sealing vessel visited from Cape Town, South Africa, in the 1920s.

 The islands have been the location of other shipwrecks.
-In June 1849 the brig Richard Dart, with a troop of Royal Engineers under Lt.
+In June 1849, the brig Richard Dart, with a troop of Royal Engineers under Lt.
 James Liddell, was wrecked on Prince Edward Island; only 10 of the 63 on board survived to be rescued by elephant seal hunters from Cape Town.
-In 1908 the Norwegian vessel Solglimt was shipwrecked on Marion Island, and survivors established a short-lived village at the north coast, before being rescued.
+In 1908, the Norwegian vessel Solglimt was shipwrecked on Marion Island, and survivors established a short-lived village at the north coast, before being rescued.
 The wreck of the Solglimt is the best-known in the islands, and is accessible to divers.

+The British government never officially claimed ownership of the islands; however it did manage economic activities on the islands in the early 20th century.
+In 1908, the British government granted a guano lease on Marion Island.
+Following the Second World War, technological advancements made the islands more strategically important, and as no further economic activity was taking place, the UK was concerned other countries might claim the islands.
+In late 1947 and early 1948, South Africa, with Britain's agreement, annexed the islands and installed the meteorological station on Transvaal Cove on the north-east coast of Marion Island.

-On 22 September 1979, a US surveillance satellite known as Vela 6911 noted an unidentified double flash of light, known as the Vela incident, in the waters off the islands.
+On 22 September 1979, a United States surveillance satellite known as Vela 6911 noted an unidentified double flash of light, known as the Vela incident, in the waters off the islands.
 There was and continues to be considerable controversy over whether this event was perhaps an undeclared nuclear test carried out by South Africa and Israel or some other event.
 The cause of the flash remains officially unknown, and some information about the event remains classified.
 Today, most independent researchers believe that the 1979 flash was caused by a nuclear explosion.

-In 2003, the South African government declared the Prince Edward Islands a Special Nature Reserve, and in 2013 declared 180,000 km2 of ocean waters around the islands a Marine Protection Area, thus creating one of the world's largest environmental protection areas.
+In 2003, the South African government declared the Prince Edward Islands a Special Nature Reserve, and in 2013 it declared 180,000 km2 of ocean waters around the islands a Marine Protection Area, thus creating one of the world's largest environmental protection areas.